flix/book/src/redundancy.md

 The expression has type 'Int32'
 ```

+An expression that has no side-effect and whose result is unused is suspicious,
+since it could just be removed from the program without changing its meaning.

 ## Unused Non-Unit Values

 Flix rejects programs with non-Unit valued expressions whose results are discarded.